KingdomStudiosIO/docs/learn/faq.md

 https://game.defikingdoms.com/

 ### What blockchain is DeFi Kingdoms using?
 DeFi Kingdoms is using the Harmony Protocol blockchain with its native coin ONE.
-ONE can be purchased on most major exchanges like Binance, Kucoin, etc.
+ONE can be purchased on most major exchanges, including Binance, Kucoin, Crypto.com, and others.

 For information on how to setup your MetaMask wallet, please refer to: https://docs.harmony.one/home/network/wallets/browser-extensions-wallets/metamask-wallet